nottrobin/robinwinslow.uk/_posts/2013-03-02-awesome-in-site-user-feedback.md

 The feedback link is totally customisable, and easy to include in your site with a simple Javascript snippet.

-I use the service on this very site - look to the right ---->
+I use the service on this very site (look to the right).
 Please click it to see Uservoice in action and please leave me some feedback :).

 The missing link - Github Issues integration